HampusJohnOlausson/Italian-resturant/public/README.md

 # Italian-resturant

-A fictional restaurant awebsite with an ordering function and a table reservation form.
+A fictional restaurant website with an ordering function and a table reservation form.
 So the user can interact.

-Created with tools such as HTML, CSS/SASS, AOS and Javascript.
+Created with tools such as HTML, CSS/SASS, AOS and Typescript/Javascript.